Study Toolkit

 Add your timetable to this, schedule in revision, assignments hand-in dates, exam times, dates and locations.

-Use the Student Portal and Canvas to keep up to date with university and course information.
+You can access your HWU Outlook account by visiting the myHWU Student Portal, and you can use Canvas to keep up to date with course information.

 Help and advice